Peeling back myths leads to real causes of TMJ, and appropriate treatment near Greer

 - TMJ Disorder can be treated with either medication or surgery.
 Medications are used to mask painful symptoms, rather than treat the cause of TMJD.
 Over time, however, stronger and stronger medications are needed to treat pain, which has become the focus of treatment.
 Rarely recommended, surgery is used as a last resort, to “cure” TMJ disorder, repositioning or removing the disc that cushions the jaw, or replacing the joint itself.

-In order to provide true relief from painful symptoms, we investigate real causes of TMJ disorder, helping our patients from Greer and surrounding areas return to a better quality of life.
+In order to provide true relief from painful symptoms, we investigate real causes of TMJ disorder, helping our guests from Greer and surrounding areas return to a better quality of life.
 Contact Palmer Distinctive Dentistry to learn more about our successful treatment of TMJ disorder.